nizpew/nizpew/README.md

 Hi! i am a developer, who likes backend coding!
 I have projects using mainly the Python and Shell language.
+I am often inclined to tinker with bleeding-edge software components, Currently learning DevOps, and achieving my Machine Learning and Data Science Bachelor

 <!---